hapijs/hapi/docs/Reference.md

                 - `value` - the object containing the response object.
                 - `options` - the server validation options.
                 - `next(err)` - the callback function called when validation is completed.
+        - `status` - HTTP status-code-specific validation rules.
+The `status` key is set to an object where each key is a 3 digit HTTP status code and the value has the same definition as `schema`.
+If a response status code is not present in the `status` object, the `schema` definition is used, expect for errors which are not validated by default.
         - `sample` - the percent of responses validated (0 - 100).
 Set to `0` to disable all validation.
 Defaults to `100` (all responses).
         - `failAction` - defines what to do when a response fails validation.
 Options are:
             - `error` - return an Internal Server Error (500) error response.
 This is the default value.